Thom Darden

-Thomas Vincent Darden (born August 28, 1950) is a former American football safety and punt returner who played for the Cleveland Browns of the National Football League (NFL).
+Thomas Vincent Darden (born August 28, 1950) is an American former professional football player who was a safety and punt returner for the Cleveland Browns of the National Football League (NFL).
+The Ohio native is memorable for important plays in both the Michigan–Ohio State football rivalry and the Bengals–Browns rivalry.

 In nine NFL seasons, he was a three-time All-Pro free safety.
 He earned a Pro Bowl selection in 1978.
 He holds most Cleveland Browns franchise interception records.
-He was an All-American defensive back for the Michigan Wolverines football team and made one of the more memorable interceptions in college football history.
+He was an All-American defensive back playing college football for the Michigan Wolverines, and made one of the more memorable interceptions in college history.
 After retiring from football, Darden pursued careers as a sports agent, security provider and business consultant.

 Early life

 Darden was born in Sandusky, Ohio.
 He graduated from Sandusky High School.

 College football

-After graduating, he was recruited by six Big Ten Conference football programs in 1968.
+After graduating, he was recruited by six Big Ten football programs in 1968, including Michigan and Ohio State.
+(Darden lost interest in Ohio State when he saw Coach Woody Hayes erase Darden's name from the bottom of a recruiting list and place it at the top, implausibly claiming Darden was his top recruit.)
 He played at the University of Michigan from 1969 to 1971 and had 218 tackles and 11 interceptions.
 He was an All American in 1971, and he was also named All-Big Ten in 1970.
 He played on Big Ten champions in both 1969 and 1971.
-Thom fit in well at Michigan becoming one of Coach Bo Schembechler's prized pupils and earning a reference in his 2006 book Bo Schembechler.
+Thom fit in well at Michigan, becoming one of Coach Bo Schembechler's prized pupils and earning a reference in his 2006 book Bo Schembechler.
 Darden still ranks among leaders at Michigan for Punt Returns and Punt Return Yardage.
 Darden played all defensive back positions at Michigan.
 In college, Darden was a housemate of Reggie McKenzie, Glenn Doughty, Billy Taylor and Mike Taylor in a notable house known as the Den of the Mellow Men.

-ESPN chose Darden's November 21, 1971 interception against Ohio State as one of the 100 Plays, performances and moments that define college football.
+ESPN chose Darden's November 21, 1971 interception in the rivalry game against Ohio State as one of the 100 Plays, performances and moments that define college football.
 The play was a very controversial call late in the 10–7 game and Ohio State coach Woody Hayes stormed the field to rant at the referee Jerry Markbreit about the referee's call that Hayes thought should have been ruled pass interference.
 By the end of Hayes' tirade, he had broken a yard marker, shredded a first-down indicator and earned two 15-yard unsportsmanlike penalties.
 The scene was replayed over and over on national television broadcasts.
 That was Darden's second interception in that game.
 ESPN also chose Darden as a member of the All-Time University of Michigan Football team.